What Is A Tummy Tuck

-Female and Male Abdominoplasty or "tummy tuck" is a procedure used to make the abdomen thinner and more firm.
-The surgery involves the removal of excess skin and fat from the middle and lower abdomen, and tightening of the muscle and fascia of the abdominal wall.
+Female and Male Abdominoplasty, or “tummy tuck,” is a procedure used to make the abdomen thinner and firmer.
+The surgery involves the removal of excess skin and fat from the middle and lower abdomen and the tightening of the muscle and fascia of the abdominal wall.
 This type of surgery is usually sought by patients with loose or sagging tissues after pregnancy or major weight loss.
-There is several types of Tummy surgery that can be performed - see diagrams below.
-Our surgeon will advise you with a personal assessment, which is best for you, from your personal photos and medical form information.
-Full, Mini and Extended Tummy tucks, Fleur De Lis Tummy Tuck and Circumferential lifts are all performed by our surgeons.
+Several types of Tummy-Tuck surgeries can be performed – (see diagram here).
+The surgeon will advise you with a personal assessment, which is best for you, based on your personal photos and medical form information.
+Full, Mini and Extended Tummy tucks, Fleur De Lis Tummy Tuck, and Circumferential lifts are all performed by our surgeons.

 A Tummy Tuck is done when:

-Pregnancy has made the muscles loose, excess skin and stomach skin sag
+- Pregnancy has made the muscles lose, excess skin, and stomach skin sag

 FULL TUMMY TUCK